JuliaAstro/LombScargle.jl/README.md

 Performance
 -----------

-A pre-planned periodogram in `LombScargle.jl` computed with the fast method is more than 2.5 times faster than the implementation provided by AstroPy in the single thread mode, and more than 4 times faster if 4 FFTW threads are used (on systems with at least 4 physical CPUs).
+A pre-planned periodogram in `LombScargle.jl` computed in single thread mode with the fast method is more than 2.5 times faster than the implementation of the same algorithm provided by AstroPy, and more than 4 times faster if 4 FFTW threads are used (on machines with at least 4 physical CPUs).

-The following plot shows a comparison between the times needed to compute a periodogram for a signal with N datapoints using `LombScargle.jl`, with 1 or 4 threads, and the single-threaded AstroPy implementation.
-(Julia version:
-0.6.0-pre.alpha.242, commit d694548; `LombScargle.jl` version: 0.3.0; Python
+The following plot shows a comparison between the times needed to compute a periodogram for a signal with N datapoints using `LombScargle.jl`, with 1 or 4 threads (with `flags = FFTW.MEASURE` for better performance), and the single-threaded AstroPy implementation.
+(Julia version: 0.6.0-pre.alpha.242, commit d694548; `LombScargle.jl` version: 0.3.0; Python version: 3.5.3; AstroPy
-version: 3.5.3; AstroPy version: 1.3.
+version: 1.3.
 CPU: Intel(R) Core(TM) i7-4700MQ.)

 ![benchmarks](perf/benchmarks.png)